-Demolition, Disposition, Revitalizations, or Rehabilitation Transfers
+Demolition, Disposition, Revitalizations, or Rehabilitation, Including Rental Assistance Demonstration (RAD) Conversions Transfers

-These transfers permit COC to demolish, sell or do major capital or rehabilitation work at a building site.
+These transfers permit COC to demolish, sell or do major capital or rehabilitation work at a building site[PH Occ GB, page 148.

 COC will relocate a family when the unit or site in which the family lives is undergoing major rehabilitation that requires the unit to be vacant, or the unit is being disposed of or demolished.
 COC's relocation plan may or may not require transferring affected families to other available public housing units.